samreetdhillon/modified-gravity-sim/readme.md

 **Quick summary**

-- Simulates N particles under either Newtonian gravity or a Yukawa-modified
+- Simulates N particles under Newtonian gravity, a Yukawa-modified interaction (potential ~ exp(-r/λ)/r), or a toy MOND prescription built from μ interpolation functions.
-  interaction: potential ~ exp(-r/λ)/r (and force implemented accordingly).
 - Uses a leapfrog (velocity Verlet-like) integrator for time-stepping.
 - Returns both positions and velocities histories from `run_simulation` so per-timestep diagnostics (like kinetic energy, virial ratio, and energy drift